Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Comparing a story to popular plot structures will help in several ways, though:

-- See where and how stories follow tradition.
-For example, how a “Hero’s Journey” story begins by showing the hero’s ordinary world before everything changes
+• See where and how stories follow tradition.
+For example, a “Hero’s Journey” story begins with showing the hero’s ordinary world (before everything changes)

-- See where and how stories depart from expected plot points or beats.
-Many stories will not fit templates exactly.
+• Note how stories depart from expected plot points or beats.
+Not all stories fit formulas.
 In some genres this could be an issue (for example, if you’re writing romance, subcategories often have strict formulas).
-In others (e.g. experimental literary writing), not so much

-- Find and fix plot holes.
-Maybe a key turning point is missing, or a transition scene is lacking so that a time jump feels too abrupt.
-Seeing your story laid out visually will expose low-hanging fruit and give you next steps for crafting a better story
+• Find and fix plot holes.
+Maybe a key turning point is missing, or a time jump feels too abrupt.
+Seeing your story laid out makes it easy to spot gaps and gives you clear next steps to improve it.

 Alice in Wonderland Summary

-The Alice in Wonderland storyline is a classic example of a “voyage and return” plot structure.
-A heroine sets out, has adventures that change her, and returns to her ordinary world.
+Alice in Wonderland is a classic “voyage and return” tale.
+A heroine leaves home, faces strange adventures, changes… and returns to her ordinary world.

-The book consists of twelve chapters.
+The book contains twelve chapters.
 Read a short plot synopsis below.
-You can also read the full text here, and download the Plottr demo file here.
+You can also read the full text here, and download the Plottr demo file here

 Chapter 1: Down the Rabbit-Hole